20086080/civ-ipriot-smiley/knowledge_and_evidence.md

 1. Does the code's author believe that every `Smiley` should be able to blink?
 Explain.

 > Currently, the coder has incorporated a blink() module for the Happy class only (meaning that only a happy smiley has a blink option) and not for the Sad class.
+The coder has made the blink functionality as a super class and it can be incorporated into any smiley as required by including Blinkable class in the list of parent classes.
 Some smileys can be changed to enable blink such as sad.
 However, blink may not apply for all emotions (example angry where angry people usually do not blink).
 >

 2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.